2024 alberta sport recognition award Winners

 Sport: Swimming

 Alex Dawson has had a tremendous impact on competitive swimming in Northern Alberta.
+Alex is a champion for young athletes.

 The GP Piranhas is one of the largest Swim Clubs operating in the Province.
 Competitively, the Club is ranked in the top 10 in the Province and is consistently represented on the podium at provincial and national-level championships.